 - Data presentation and interpretation

 - Summary statistics

 - Statistical hypothesis testing

 Materials and Equipment

 A computer with a reliable internet connection will be required to attend the online tutorials.
-In addition, a headset with a microphone is suggested to get the best experience of the online tutorials.
+In addition, a headset or earphones with a microphone is suggested to get the best experience of the online tutorials.

 Study day 1: